OPRAH'S DEAD SON

 "Why does she still even come here?"

-"She dotes on Isaac, that's why.
+"She totally dotes on Isaac, that's why.
 She can't get enough of him.
 He used to talk to her little dogs and tell her what they said.
-She loved that.
-It was her favorite thing ever."
+She loved that."
 Becky's eyes get extra wide and she laughs the sweetest little peal of laughter.

 "What about my little dogs?"